Countably compact extensions and cardinal characteristics of the continuum: Non-embedding theorems

+For each $i\in\w$ let $\w^{\leq i}=\bigcup_{n\leq i}\w^n$ and $\w^{<i}=\bigcup_{n<i}\w^n$.
+Clearly, the sets $\w^{\leq i}$ and $\w^{<i}$ ordered by the inclusion are subtrees of the complete $\w$-ary tree.
+Recall that a subspace $A$ of the Cantor space is called a {\em $\lambda$-set} if each countable subset of $A$ is $G_{\delta}$.
+For the definition of a Pixley-Roy hyperspace see Section~\ref{prelim}.
 The proof of the next result uses the ideas of Bell~\cite{Bell}. \begin{proposition} Let $X$ be a subspace of the Cantor space which is not a $\lambda$-set.
 Then the Pixley-Roy hyperspace $\PR(X)$ is a zero-dimensional Tychonoff first-countable space that doesn't embed densely into first-countable regular feebly-compact spaces. \end{proposition}

 \begin{proof} Let $A$ be a countable infinite subset of $X$ which is not $G_\delta$.
 Seeking a contradiction, assume that $\PR(X)$ embeds densely into a regular first-countable feebly compact space $Z$.
 Fix any countable dense subset $A'$ of $X$.
 Lemma~\ref{trivial} implies that $Q=A\cup A'$ is not $G_{\delta}$.
 Fix an increasing sequence $\{F^{\emptyset}_k:k\in\w\}$ of finite subsets of $Q$ such that $\bigcup_{k\in\w}F^{\emptyset}_k=Q$.
 Let $B_{\emptyset}\defeq X$.
 Consider the family $\{\cl_Z[F_k^{\emptyset}, X]: k\in\w\}$.
 Taking into account that $\PR(X)$ is dense in $Z$ and $[F_k^{\emptyset}, B_{\emptyset}]$ is clopen in $\PR(X)$, it is easy to check that $[F_k^{\emptyset}, B_{\emptyset}]\subset \Int_Z(\cl_Z[F_k^{\emptyset}, B_{\emptyset}])$ for all $k\in\w$.
 So, the family $\{\Int_Z(\cl_Z[F_k^{\emptyset}, B_{\emptyset}]):k\in\w\}$ consists of open subsets of $Z$ and is centered.
 By feeble compactness of $Z$, there exists